Key points

 On this page

-How much will it cost to charge an electric car?
+How much does it cost to charge an electric car in Australia?

-According to the Electric Vehicle Council (EVC), the majority of EV charging occurs at home, offering convenience and the potential for lower costs, especially if you can charge during off-peak electricity times.
+According to the Electric Vehicle Council (EVC), the majority of electric vehicle (EV) charging occurs at home.
+This offers EV owners convenience and the potential for lower costs, especially if you can charge during off-peak electricity times.
 However, public charging stations, including fast chargers, are vital for longer journeys and for those without the option to charge at home.

 The EVC says the average Australian drives about 12,000km per year and spends about $2,500 on petrol.
-This equates to about $0.20/km.
-In comparison, the EVC says an EV travelling 12,000km each year costs about $500 to charge (when using grid electricity), which equates to about $0.04/km.
+This equates to a cost of around $0.20 per km.
+In comparison, the EVC says an EV travelling 12,000km each year costs about $500 to charge (when using grid electricity), which equates to about $0.04 per km.

 Most electric cars in Australia are charged at home using Level 2 AC chargers.
 The cost of charging your car at home depends on the time of day you charge, which state or territory you live in and whether you use solar or grid electricity.

-Those who harness their rooftop solar to charge their EV will pay the least to keep their car running.
-While it is difficult to calculate the average cost of charging an electric car using solar power – due to the many variables from house to house, including solar system size, EV battery size and daily weather conditions – charging an electric car in the middle of the day when solar power production is at its highest is the most affordable way to charge your car.
+Those who harness their rooftop solar panels to charge their EV will pay the least to keep their car running.
+It’s difficult to calculate the average cost of charging an electric car using solar power: this is due to the many variables from house to house, including solar system size, EV battery size and daily weather conditions.
+However, charging an electric car in the middle of the day, when solar power production is at its highest, is your best option for reducing charging costs.

-If your solar system does not generate enough power to fully charge your car, while also maintaining electricity flow to other parts of the house, your system will divert to grid electricity to charge your vehicle.
+Keep in mind that your solar system may not generate enough power to fully charge your car, while also maintaining electricity flow to other parts of the house.
+If this happens, your system will instead divert to grid electricity to charge your vehicle.

 Compare solar electricity plans in your state